grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 ### Example: Adding a regular link that should be visible depending on the context

-In the example below we are adding an extension link to the Grafana dashboard panel menu.
-It will only be visible for panels with time zone set to UTC.
+In the following example, we add an extension link to the Grafana dashboard panel menu.
+It will only be visible for panels with the time zone set to UTC.

 ```typescript
 new AppPlugin().configureExtensionLink({